wp-plugins/wp-browser-update/readme.txt

 3. Activate the plugin through the plugins menu in WordPress backend

 == Changelog ==
+= 2.1.1 =
+* Updated and corrected French translation (thanks to Thierry Fosse)

 = 2.1.0 =
-* Added options to customize the JavaScript (big thanks to Tomas Risberg)
+* Added options to customize the JavaScript (thanks to Tomas Risberg)

 = 2.0.4 =
 * Updated (out-dated) Browser Versions